How to Deal With Enochlophobia (Fear of Crowds)

 Enochlophobia is the fear of crowds and crowded places.
+Unlike social anxiety, which involves a broader fear of social judgment or embarrassment in social situations, enochlophobia is a specific phobia related to large crowds.
 It is categorized as a specific phobia, an intense, excessive, and irrational fear of certain objects and situations that are not actually harmful.
 The anxiety experienced as a result of this phobia can be unbearable enough to make you resort to avoidance behaviors.

-On the one hand, this phobia can significantly limit your ability to function as you may not be able to participate in social events or travel through different places where there are many people.
+On the one hand, this phobia can significantly limit your ability to function, as you may not be able to participate in social events or travel to different places where there are many people.
+People with enochlophobia may avoid crowds and crowded events to manage their intense fear.
+The fear experienced can be described as extreme fear, which is disproportionate to the actual danger present.
 On the other hand, you may often find yourself in situations where it’s virtually impossible to avoid a crowd.
 When that happens, the anxiety you experience can be strong enough to trigger a full-blown panic attack.
+Panic disorder can sometimes co-occur with enochlophobia, especially in situations involving large crowds.

-Suffering from enochlophobia can have a profoundly negative impact on your personal and professional life.
+Suffering from enochlophobia can have a profoundly negative impact on your personal and professional life, and it is one of several mental health conditions and mental disorders that can impact daily functioning.

 What It’s Like to Live With Enochlophobia

 Imagine you walk into an empty elevator to reach the 30th floor of your office building.
 The elevator goes up a few floors, and two people get in.
 Although it’s not that crowded, you start to feel uneasy.
 Your palms are beginning to sweat, you’re feeling somewhat lightheaded, and there’s this strange sense of discomfort bubbling under the surface.
+You might even notice embarrassing symptoms like blushing or sweating, and your blood pressure may rise as part of your body’s physical reactions.
 In the meantime, another person gets in, and now the space is crowded enough that you touch shoulders with the person on your left.

 By the time you reach the 20th floor, you’re already out of the elevator, gasping for air and feeling like you’ve just avoided death.
+These physical reactions are part of the body’s automatic fear response, even though there is no actual danger present.
 This is merely a glimpse of what people with enochlophobia are struggling with.

-People living in large, urban areas as well as those that work around large groups of people are impacted more severely by this condition than those living and working in less densely populated areas.
+People living in large, urban areas, as well as those who work around large groups of people, are impacted more severely by this condition than those living and working in less densely populated areas.
 They may need to shop at hours that tend to be emptier or seek out professions that don’t involve large groups of people.
+Limited social interaction can make coping more difficult, so reaching out to support groups or increasing social interaction can help individuals manage enochlophobia.

 What Causes Enochlophobia?

 Enochlophobia, like any other specific phobia, is a learned irrational fear that can result from a traumatic experience.
+Experiencing trauma, such as a distressing event in a crowded place, can contribute to the development of enochlophobia and may also be linked to post traumatic stress disorder.
 If you experience a negative situation while in a crowded space, you may develop this phobia.
+Irrational thoughts about crowds can further reinforce the phobia and heighten anxiety, making it difficult to rationally assess the actual danger.

-On top of that, experts believe that biological factors may also play a role in the development of phobias, as some people may be more vulnerable to certain stimuli that they perceive negatively.
+On top of that, experts believe that biological factors may also play a role in the development of phobias, as some people may be more vulnerable to certain stimuli that they perceive negatively (Garcia, 2017).

 Signs and Symptoms